DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/paging-panel.md

 # PagingPanel Plugin Reference

-A plugin that renders a panel allowing an end-user to navigate through data pages if the Paging feature is enabled.
+A plugin that renders a panel, allowing end-users to navigate through data pages if Paging is enabled.

 ## User Reference